mattwojo/webvr/webvr-docs/webvr-with-edge.md

 With the Windows 10 April 2018 Update, you can now run WebVR inside JavaScript/HTML Windows 10 applications, including PWAs (Progressive Web Apps).
 See [WebVR in Progressive Web Apps](webvr-in-pwas.md) for more information.

 Additionally, you can now run WebVR inside WebView controls in Windows 10 apps.
-See [Microsoft Edge WebView for Windows 10 apps](https://docs.microsoft.com/microsoft-edge/webview) for more information about WebView.
+See [WebVR in WebView](webvr-in-webview.md) for more information about WebView.

 ## You can do a lot with WebVR on Microsoft Edge